dustinkredmond/TimeCategory/README.md

     println 30.seconds.from.now
     // etc...
   }

+  java.util.Date myDate;
+  use (TimeCategory) { myDate = 15.hours.ago }

 ```

-This super small library provides a Java wrapper to allow us to make similar calls in Java.
+This tiny library provides a Java wrapper to allow us to make similar calls in Java as
+we would in the Groovy TimeCategory DSL.

 We can get a `java.util.Date`, a `java.time.LocalDate`, or a `java.time.LocalDateTime`.

 We can either use chained method calls, or pass in a String which will be interpreted